 Free Local Foods, Activities and Workshops

-Dickinsonians and members of the community are invited to join in free workshop sessions ranging from creative strategies for staying grounded during stressful times, connecting to place, exploring the ecology of place, using movement, art and food production to connect with others, plus opportunities for guided yoga and meditation.
+Dickinsonians and members of the community are invited to join in free workshop sessions ranging from creative strategies for staying grounded during stressful times, connecting to place, and using movement, art and food production to connect with others.
 Together, we will work to build inclusive and accessible spaces that connect to caring for ourselves, others and the places we inhabit.
 Hands-on sessions, time for reflection, and locally sourced meals aim to build community and bring us closer to those around us.

-This event is co-sponsored by the College Farm, the Office of LGBTQ Services, the Center for Spirituality and Social Justice & the Center for Sustainability Education.
-Click on the registration link below to see the full schedule where you can indicate which sessions/meals you would like to attend.
+This event is co-sponsored by the College Farm and the Office of LGBTQ Services.
+Click on the registration link below to see the full schedule.
 RSVP’s are strongly encouraged to attend.
 Transportation to and from the farm will be provided.

 RSVP LINK HERE